S. Korea's 'Peace Olympics' meet backlash at home

 Kim and US President Donald Trump last year traded colourful personal insults and threats of war that heightened global fear of a conflict on the peninsula.

-Some countries questioned whether it was safe to send their athletes but such concerns have largely died down following the North's announcement it would take part, Moon's office said.

-"Having the North participate in the Olympics is an investment for the future," it said.
+Some countries questioned whether it was safe to send their athletes but such concerns have largely died down following the North's announcement it would take part, Moon's office said, adding: "Having the North participate in the Olympics is an investment for the future."